-Windy City Stairlifts offers New and Used Bruno Stairlifts, Straight Stair Chairs, Curved Stairlifts and Outdoor Stair Lifts in Naperville and Chicago, Illinois and all surrounding areas.
+Stairlifts, Straight Stairlifts, and Curved Starlifts in Naperville, ILWindy City Stairlifts offers New and Used Savaria Stairlifts, Straight Stair Chairs, Curved Stairlifts and other Stair Lifts in Naperville and Chicago, Illinois and all surrounding areas.

-Illinois’ #1 provider of all types of New and Used Stairlifts and Accessibility Products in Naperville and Chicago, Illinois
+Illinois’ #1 provider of all types of Stairlifts and Accessibility Products in Naperville and Chicago, Illinois

 Best Choice For Stairlifts In Arlington Heights and Chicago, Illinois

 Windy City Stairlifts is located in the Chicago Metro area and services the entire state of Illinois.
-We provide you with over 100 years of home accessibility experience and we are a preferred Bruno Stairlift partner.
-All of our installers are Bruno Certified Technicians with years of experience installing chair lifts.
+We provide you with over 100 years of home accessibility experience and we are a Savaria Stairlift partner.
+All of our installers are well-educated in Savaria mobility products with years of experience installing chair lifts.
 We firmly believe in providing home accessibility equipment that is the safest and most reliable available.
 We have a strong passion for the work we do and it shows in our end products.
 We believe pricing should be fair for the market and we strive to keep it that way.
-We provide a Lifetime Warranty on Bruno products and this shows our commitment and dedication towards providing the best service possible.
+We provide a warranty on Savaria products and this shows our commitment and dedication towards providing the best service possible.